 This is Thomas’s trade.
 No, he won’t be come to your aid if you locked your keys in the car but instead make the lock mechanisms and keys to fit.
 Increasingly since the Industrial Revolution because locks are now machined so Serruriers now focus on forging and fabricating the other metallic elements where locks are installed: gates, doors, windows, handrails and balustrading.

 Our good friend, Bertrand, is a pâtissier and also local to the Byron Region – his croissants are the jam – pun intended!
 Bertrand is all about keeping his family happy and well fed with nutrient-rich foods.
-It has led him to develop a new healthy choc-nut spread product which will launch very soon – keep your eyes peeled.
+It has led him to develop Holy Nuts, a delicious range of nutritious hazelnut spreads.

 In the meantime, feast your eyes on these sweet creations.

 A selection of wooden clogs and leather shoes.

 Okay, so the carpenters may like to show off just a little.
 It is probably fare for them to have a bit of ego as all their intricate work eventually gets covered by plaster, paint or stone.

 FARRIER BLACKSMITH (MARÉCHAL-FERRANT)

 Lastly, we have the rope makers which is no longer taught, however I love macramé so it would be silly of me not to end on this corded tribute to the three founding figures: Maitre Jacques, Roi Solomon, and Le Pere Soubise (below: left to right)

 Le Musée du Compagnonnage is in the heart of Tours’ beautiful old town.
 Brochures and plaques are all available to read in either English or French.